WarpEngineer/escript_boilerplate/README.md

 <!--more-->

 This script is a good template to write Erlang (escript) scripts.
-It's based on the original Bash3 Boilerplate ( kvz/bash3boilerplate ).
+It's based on the original [Bash3 Boilerplate](https://github.com/kvz/bash3boilerplate).
 The most common things needed in a command-line script are handled and all that's needed is to fill in the actual runtime code.

 Just as with Bash3 Boilerplate, the script is Delete-Key-**Friendly**.
-The one and only script, `main.escript`](https://github.com/WarpEngineer/escript_boilerplate/blob/master/main.escript), can be used by removing the parts you don't need.
+The one and only script, `main.escript`(https://github.com/WarpEngineer/escript_boilerplate/blob/master/main.escript), can be used by removing the parts you don't need.
 To maintain **Portability**, the script does not use anything fancy so it should work with any recent version of Erlang.

 ## Features